Draft UK Regulations on Product Conformity

 - The UK "declaration of conformity" will replace the "EU declaration of conformity”

-- For self-certified products there will be an unspecified transition period during which there will be a choice between CE marking and UKCA marking for UK products.
-I expect this will allow you to carry in CE marking all UK products for a year or two even if there is a no-deal Brexit.
+- For self-certified products, there will be an unspecified transition period during which there will be a choice between CE marking and UKCA marking for UK products.

-- For products approved by a Notified Body, UKCA will be mandatory from exit day and a UK conformity assessment body must certify the product.
+- For products which currently require approval by a Notified Body, UKCA will be mandatory from exit day and a UK conformity assessment body must certify the product.